vikas-movva/Obsidian/Projects/Rust-OS/Notes/01 A Minimal Rust Kernel.md

 #### Creating a Bootimage
 To turn a compiled kernel into a bootable disk image we need to link it with a boot loader

-In order to do so add the folowing:
+In order to do so add the following:
 `Cargo.toml`
 ```toml
 [dependencies]